dart-lang/build/docs/getting_started.md

 The first build is the slowest.
 After that, assets are cached on disk and incremental builds are faster.

+## Building output served by another server

+Build with `--output <directory name>` to write files into a merged output directory with file paths that match internally referenced URIs.
+This can be used with the `build`, `watch`, and `serve` commands.

 ## Using other build_runner commands

 In addition to **serve** you can use:

 - **build:** Runs a single build and exits.
 This is most useful if your build also generates output to your source directory.
 With `--output <dirname>` this also creates a merged output directory with all sources and generated assets.

 - **watch:** Like `build` but reruns after file changes.
 With